silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 Note that filtering or sorting an `EagerLoadedList` will be done in PHP rather than as part of the database query, since we have already loaded all its relevant data into memory.

-Note also that `EagerLoadedList` can't currently filter or sort by fields on relations using dot syntax (e.g. `sort('MySubRelation.Title')` won't work).
+Note also that `EagerLoadedList` can't filter or sort by fields on relations using dot notation (e.g. `sort('MySubRelation.Title')` won't work).
 [/notice]

 ## Cascading deletions